Include any AI experience.

 Add other common skills from your industry - such as 5S, Six Sigma and Root Cause Analysis - into your resume if they're relevant.

-Incorporate skills - like Business Process Improvement, Supply Chain Management and Management Information Systems (MIS) - into your work experience too.
+Incorporate skills - like Supply Chain Management, Microsoft Access and Failure Mode and Effects Analysis (FMEA) - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.